 The magic that is me needs a latte and a cup of coconut Greek yogurt with berries every morning.

 Lunch is usually a spinach salad with whole-grain toast and cream cheese, and dinner is where I mix it up a bit.

-Like Frasier, I am a creature of habit.
-I find sticking to my routine makes weight loss so much easier.
+Like Frasier, I have a strict routine, which makes weight loss so much easier.
 I don’t have to think about it too much.
 I eat breakfast, pack my lunch, which takes a second to throw together, and go.

 My sister told me about a study recently, which said that when people are asked in advance what they would eat the next day, they make healthy choices.
 When they’re asked what they want to eat right now, they make less healthy choices.
 So, packing lunches and planning meals is a great way to go if your goal is weight loss.
 That’s easier said than done for a lot of people though.